marekolsak/marek-build/README.md

 Now ld will be able to find LLVM.

-**Mesa:** If you don't build LLVM from source and instead want to use an LLVM development package from your distribution, remove `--with-llvm-prefix=*` from `conf_mesa.sh`.
+**Mesa:** If you want to use LLVM installed in the standard directory paths, remove `--native-file` from `conf_mesa_meson.sh`.
+Otherwise, it will get the LLVM installation path from the llvm_config_* files.

-Before or after installing Mesa on Ubuntu 16.04, the following hack has to be done: Remove all `libGL.*` and `libEGL.*` files that are not directly in `/usr/lib/x86_64-linux-gnu`, but are in subdirectories of that directory, and then run `sudo ldconfig`.
-You have to do it every time Ubuntu updates its Mesa packages.
+Before configuring Mesa, you need to install meson from the repository linked at the beginning.

 Go to the mesa directory and type:
 ```
-../conf_mesa.sh
-make -j16
+../conf_mesa_meson.sh
+cd build
+ninja
-sudo make install
+sudo ninja install
 ```
-Mesa contains libGL, libEGL, libgbm, and libglapi in addition to drivers.
+Mesa contains libGL, libEGL, libgbm, and libglapi, and drivers.

+(Before or after installing Mesa on Ubuntu 16.04, the following hack has to be done: Remove all `libGL.*` and `libEGL.*` files that are not directly in `/usr/lib/x86_64-linux-gnu`, but are in subdirectories of that directory, and then run `sudo ldconfig`.
+You have to do it every time Ubuntu updates its Mesa packages.)

 **xf86-video-amdgpu**: Go to the xf86-video-amdgpu directory and type: